jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 These are all different things I’ve read or what the literature suggests.
 Even [Chess.com](http://chess.com/){: target="_blank"}’s definition—the official website for all things chess—gives a rather nebulous definition of the endgame:

 *The end game is****when most of the pieces are off of the board****.
-There is no definite number of pieces, but it's usually a safe bet to call it the endgame when each player has three pieces (knights, bishops, rooks, queens) or less.
+There is no definite number of pieces, but it’s usually a safe bet to call it the endgame when each player has three pieces (knights, bishops, rooks, queens) or less.
 Hope this helps!*

-Using a mix of these definitions, I’ve roughly determined the endgame's definition.
+Using a mix of these definitions, I’ve roughly determined the endgame’s definition.
 At the very least, I’ve figured out a definition that will allow me to formulate a study plan and begin to execute the ideas:

 The transition from the middle game to the end game starts when the point totals of both sides are less than 21.
 The end game is underway when both players have their total points under 11.